Jump to navigation

 Ki'i Powell, Ph.D., is the Director of the Office of Economic Security.
 Powell directs the operations of programs that provide income, nutritional and support services to those in need, including child support services; Colorado Works (Colorado’s Temporary Assistance for Needy Families program); food and nutrition services (including Colorado’s Supplemental Nutrition Assistance Program); and refugee services.
 Powell has worked with CDHS since 2010.
 Her previous roles were research and evaluation manager and Performance Management Director in the Division of Child Welfare, where she built and managed the CDHS performance management approach known as C-Stat.
 Prior to joining CDHS, Powell held research and evaluation roles with the Colorado Division of Mental Health Data and Evaluation and the Hawaii Department of Health’s Child and Adolescent Mental Health Division.

-Sarah L. Sills, MPA, MSTC, is the Director of the Division of Budget and Policy.
+Sarah L. DeVore, MPA, MSTC, is the Director of the Division of Budget and Policy.
 She has served in her current role since May 2014.
-Sills directs the development of the Department's operating and capital budgets.
+DeVore directs the development of the Department's operating and capital budgets.
 The Division serves as the primary point of contact for OSPB and the JBC.
-Sills’ background prior to serving in her current role included positions as the Department’s Legislative Liaison, Government Affairs Manager at Denver Health and Hospital Authority, Budget Analyst for Gov. Ritter, and a Policy Analyst at the Department of Health Care Policy and Financing.
+DeVore's background prior to serving in her current role included positions as the Department’s Legislative Liaison, Government Affairs Manager at Denver Health and Hospital Authority, Budget Analyst for Gov. Bill Ritter, and a Policy Analyst at the Department of Health Care Policy and Financing.

 The CDHS Office of Administrative Solutions (OAS) is a support unit that provides services to help our program areas achieve their goals.
 OAS provides accounting, contracting and procurement services for a budget in excess of $2 billion.
 OAS provides financial reporting for dozens of unique programs, and payroll services for over 5,700 employees as well as maintaining more than 330 buildings and 3.7 million square feet of property.
 OAS serves a variety of clients from the older adults of Colorado to the youth of Colorado, including: persons with disabilities; persons committed to state care; persons with behavioral health issues; and the men and women in our Veterans Community Living Centers.